Shreeniket/Buildozer.spec/README.md

-# Buildozer.spec
+# Crating Apps in Kivy
-Its a .spec file for creating multi-touch apps in kivy a python library.
+Kivy is a python library for creating multi-touch apps in python.